-Evaluate materials like nylon, polyurethane, rubber, or steel based on their durability and compatibility with floor conditions in the operating environment.
-Depending on your specific needs, certain materials might be better suited for the application than others.
+Evaluate materials like nylon, polyurethane, rubber, or steel based on their durability and compatibility the operating environment.
 For example, our 92A HPPT Poly tread resists heat buildup and can carry higher weight capacities, making it ideal for AGVs, Tuggers, and other higher-speed, higher-weight applications.

 The caster wheel size should be proportionate to the load weight, as smaller caster wheels tend to distribute the load more evenly and provide better overall stability .
 Additionally, a more giant wheel means less effort to push it along, so you’ll need to weigh your priorities between maneuverability and longevity.

 A rigid-type brake is typically best for high-traffic or heavier loads as it provides more stability than a swivel-type brake.
 In contrast, swivel brakes are easier to maneuver over uneven surfaces and take up less space.
 Additionally, some caster brakes require a lever to engage them.
 Others have built-in pads that allow for manual activation.